 The curriculum consists of 15 credits, of which at least 12 must be traditional classroom courses.
 The remaining 3 credits may be seminar, project, or practicum work, as described below.

 Required Course:

-HUGEN 2049 3 Introduction to Public Health Genetics
+HUGEN 2049 Introduction to Public Health Genetics noon 2012 introduction to I uone Iteanin Geneties

 At least 6 credits from the following six courses are required to achieve competency in the basic science of genetics.